CriticalAssetManagement/CAMS-Dashboard/README.md

 These steps will get you up and running and will allow you to contribute to CAMS.

-## TERMINUSX INSTALL
+## TERMINUSCMS INSTALL

 Getting started for online teams.

-### Step 1 - TerminusDB
+### Step 1 - TerminusCMS

-TerminusX, which is the hosted version of TerminusDB, is used as the database back-end to store the critical assets.
+TerminusCMS, which is a hosted content management system built on TerminusDB, is used as the database back-end to store the critical assets.

-- Sign up or sign into TerminusDB https://dashboard.terminusdb.com
+- Sign up or log in to TerminusCMS as [dashboard.terminusdb.com](https://dashboard.terminusdb.com)

 - Create a new Data Product by the ID ```CAMSDemo``` by clicking "New Data Product" in the upper right corner of the dashboard.